tomwyr/remote-rift-desktop/README.md

 2. Run the downloaded application.
 You may need to grant permission to allow communication with devices on your local network.
 3. Start the League of Legends client and wait for the connection to be established.

+  > [!important]
+  > The service API address is resolved automatically and requires the user to be connected to a single network.
+At the moment, if multiple networks are available, the application will automatically select one network address to use.

 ## Development

 To run the project locally: